ob1Shaun/youversion-public-api-docs/README.md

 This project contains the Sphinx-generated documentation to describe our publicly available APIs.

+The live version of this documentation is currently hosted at: https://yv-public-api-docs-draft.netlify.com/

 ## How to modify and work on the docs

 ### Set up